hasclass/core-lib/README.md

 Open fuzzy finder dialog: `Ctrl-T`

-In frame mode you can toggle the list naviation frame on the left side:
+In frame mode you can toggle the list navigation frame on the left side:

 Toggle list view: `Ctrl-L`